 Let’s think about those past customers you can target.
 What would entice them to come back in?
 What about a coupon for $5 off their next grooming service?

 Facebook makes it super easy to bring those folks back in with offer ads.
 Here’s how it works:

-- Your targeting will show that offer to returning or potential customers.
+- Targeting will show the offer to returning or potential customers.

-- They can bookmark the offer to use later.
+- The customer can bookmark the offer to use later.

 - Facebook reminds them about the offer when they’re near your business.